guilatrova/latrovacommits-articles/posts/2021/2021-05-29-python-async/post.en-us.md

     print(await task)
     # Output: 1

 if __name__ == "__main__":
     asyncio.run(main())
 ```

+> (Note I used a stupid `return 1` statement because the focus is to show how python deals with coroutines.
+Hopefully by now you understand that this code makes no sense and also understand the why!).

 I believe it's time to present you the **Event Loop**.

 ### 🔁 Event Loop

 Think about the event loop as a manager that decides what should happen and what should wait.
 Every time you invoke `await <coroutine>` you're saying: "Event Loop, please, decide what to do next".
-Reusing our example on having 3 requesters, that's  how you can imagine the process:
+By reusing our example on having 3 requesters, that's  how you can imagine the process:

 ![event loop receiving await commands](event-loop.png)

-In other words, within a sync program, you just run commands in sequence but programming in async means giving control back to the event loop frequently.
+In other words, within a sync program, you just run commands in sequence but programming in async means giving control back to the event loop ocassionally.

-If we get deeper into the commands being executed we can imagine the following flow where
+From our example, we can imagine commands being executed as:

 - sync statements (`print`, `timeit`, etc) are run right away giving **no chance** to the event loop to even think about what to do next;
 - casual `await` statements notifying the event loop that it might be a good time to pause and do something else;

 ![event deciding](event-loop-starting.png)

 Eventually async functions are getting done!
-Since we used `asyncio.gather` event loop will keep waiting for the remaining tasks (R1, R3) to move on to complete the program:
+Since we used `asyncio.gather` event loop will keep waiting for all the tasks (R1, R3) to move on to completion:

 ![event loop finishing some tasks](event-loop-deciding.png)

 Given that simple explanation, I want to provoke you.
 What would happen if:

-- We had only one `async` requester function running?
+- We have only one `async` requester function running?
 - We invoke a coroutine without `await` or `create_task`?
 - We used event loop in a program with not a single `async`? (by starting `asyncio.run` without any `await`)

 [TWEET HERE]

-# 🏍️ Real Life Example
+## 🏍️ Real Life Example

 Again I want to make things as real as possible.
 The scenarios mentioned above are "somewhat real but artificial".
 Now I'm about to share a case where I actually had to use `async` in production to solve a real problem.

-Back when I worked at [Mimic](https://latamlist.com/brazilian-food-delivery-startup-mimic-receives-9m-seed-round/), we allowed our customers to watch their orders being delivered.
+Back when I worked at [Mimic](https://latamlist.com/brazilian-food-delivery-startup-mimic-receives-9m-seed-round/), we allowed our customers to watch their orders being delivered (Damn it I promised we wouldn't be talking about food).

-Microservices of third parties provide their own interfaces to notify/poll the courier location (e.g. Uber and Rappi - [If you're curious to hear how we deal with different third party interfaces you might want to check this post](https://blog.guilatrova.dev/building-an-agnostic-microservice-architecture-with-kafka/)) so whenever we receive such data, we adapt, and publish it to Redis.
+Microservices of third parties like Uber and Rappi provide their own interfaces to notify/poll the courier location (If you're curious to hear how we deal with different third party interfaces you might want to [check this post](https://blog.guilatrova.dev/building-an-agnostic-microservice-architecture-with-kafka/)) so whenever we receive such data, we adapt, and publish it to Redis.

-Customers willing to watch their order trip can access a track link that initiates a websocket connection to a Django API that subscribes to a Redis channel.
+Customers willing to watch their order trip can access a track link that initiates a websocket connection to a Django API that in turn subscribes to a Redis channel.
 Whenever Redis receives a push notification, Django receives it and send over the websocket to the customer, providing real-time updates.

 ![Real life flow](real-life.png)

-We created a small wrapper to create, subscribe to order updates and close redis connections using [`aioredis`](https://github.com/aio-libs/aioredis-py):
+We created a small wrapper to create/close redis connections and to subscribe to order updates using [`aioredis`](https://github.com/aio-libs/aioredis-py):

 ```py
 import aioredis